Toybox Statement on the Modern Slavery Act 2015

 - operate in accordance with Toybox’s anti-bribery policy;

-- are not on a sanctions list and also verifies its other partners/suppliers;
+- are not on a sanctions list and where possible also verify their own partners/suppliers;

 - have their own ethical and safeguarding policies or will abide by Toybox’s policies and;

 - operate in line with UK legislation and relevant legislation in operating countries

 As part of our commitment to combating modern slavery, we currently have the following policies in place: